joelhoisko/dotfiles/README.md

 Mute knob is actually the `Pause` key, make a custom shortcut through settings GUI to trigger the `mute_microphone` script.

+For the available icons for dunst check `/usr/share/icons`, might have to use the full path when sending them with `notify-send -i <icon-path>`

 ## Notifications

 For notifications just install `dunst` and relog to get it working.